The Right Way To Take Meeting Notes

 These virtual meetings also require minutes just like the physical meetings.
 However, there are a few things to consider to ensure you produce useful minutes.

-You need to hear clearly what is being said at the other side and vise versa.
+You need to hear clearly what is being said on the other side and vice versa.
 If you didn’t hear clearly, politely ask them to repeat.
 This is true as a result of internet network disruptions that happens in some places

 You will take minutes as effectively as during physical meetings if you take these tips seriously.